CS-3398-264/GriffinArmyRepo/sdd_template.md

 ### 4.1 Start Game/Options
 ![Use Case 1](./images/use-case-1.png)

+Preconditions: None

-Description: As Griffin Chess is opened, the player has the choice to start the game immediately.
+Main Flow: As Griffin Chess is opened, the player has the choice to start the game immediately.
 The second choice is the option menu to prompt the user with difficulty level, opponent, and Day/Night mode.

 ### 4.2 Move Pieces
 ![Use Case 2](./images/use-case-2.png)
+Preconditions: During the use of the game.

-Description: During game process, the player with the current turn has the option to move the selected piece.
+Main Flow: The player with the current turn has the option to move the selected piece.

 ### 4.3 Choosing of A.I opponent
 ![Use Case 3](./images/use-case-3.png)

+Preconditions: During the use of the game.

-Description: The player chooses the A.I as an opponent, starts the game, and while in the game has the option to move the selected piece or quit the game.
+Main Flow: The player chooses the A.I as an opponent, starts the game, and while in the game has the option to move the selected piece or quit the game.

 ### 4.4 Player vs Player
 ![Use Case 4](./images/use-case-4.png)

+Preconditions: None.

-Description: The player 1 starts the game.
+Main Flow: The player 1 starts the game.
 Player 2 or the A.I joins the game and uses the same game functions as player 1.

 ## 5. Test Plan